iai-group/dagfinn/actions/README.md

 # Actions

-Below you can information related to the different actions with indications on what should be changed to fit your use case.
+Below you can find information related to the different actions with indications on what should be changed to fit your use case.

 ## Conference sessions